-Research and Development: We have spent approximately \$906,966 and \$399,343 in 2010 and 2009 respectively for the development of our technologies and services.
+Research and Development: We have incurred \$994,580 and \$906,966 in 2011 and 2010 respectively for the development of our technologies and services.
 Research and development costs related to present and future products and services are charged to operations in the period incurred.
 In accordance with authoritative guidance for the costs of computer software to be sold, leased or otherwise marketed, certain software development costs are capitalized after technological feasibility has been established.
-The Company has not capitalized any software development costs as of December 31, 2010.
+The Company has not capitalized any software development costs as of December 31, 2011 and 2010.

 Accounts Receivable, Net: Accounts receivable, net are recorded at the invoice amount and do not bear interest.
 The Company maintains an allowance for doubtful accounts for estimated losses inherent in its accounts receivable portfolio.
-At December 31, 2010 and December 31, 2009, accounts receivable are net of the allowance of \$56,385 and \$0, respectively.
+At December 31, 2011 and December 31, 2010, accounts receivable are net of the allowance of \$45,887 and \$56,385, respectively.
 In establishing the allowance, management considers historical losses experienced, as well as, trends, current receivables aging, and existing industry and national economic data.
 Account balances are charged off against the allowance for doubtful accounts after all means of collection have been exhausted and the potential for recovery is considered remote.
-Bad debt expense was \$47,777 and \$0 for the years ended December 31, 2010 and 2009, respectively.
+Bad debt expense was \$834 and \$47,777 for the years ended December 31, 2011 and 2010, respectively.

 Goodwill and Intangible Assets: Goodwill is recorded as the difference, if any, between the aggregate consideration paid for an acquisition and the fair value of the acquired net tangible and intangible assets.
 Intangible assets primarily represent purchased intangible assets including customer relationships, developed technology, trade name and others.
 We currently amortize our intangible assets with definitive lives over periods ranging from six to ten years using the straight line method.
-Goodwill, which arose from the acquisition of Officeware, is not amortized, but will be reviewed annually as of March 31 for impairment based on the fair value of Officeware, or more frequently if certain indicators arise.
+Goodwill, which arose from the acquisition of Officeware, is not amortized, but will be reviewed annually as of December 31 for impairment based on the fair value of Officeware, or more frequently if certain indicators arise.

 Intangible assets will be evaluated for possible impairment whenever events or circumstances indicate that the carrying amount of these assets may not be recoverable.
 We will evaluate the recoverability of intangible assets by comparison of the carrying amount to the future undiscounted cash flows we expect the asset to generate.
 If we consider the asset to be impaired, we measure the amount of any impairment as the difference between the carrying amount and the fair value of the impaired asset.
-The gross carrying amount and accumulated amortization, in total and by major intangible asset class, subject to amortization:
+The gross carrying amount and accumulated amortization, in total and by major intangible asset class, subject to amortization at December 31, 2011, as follows:

-s Carrying Amount umulated ortization Intan Net Net Trade name \$ 126,808 \$ (19,021) \$ 107,787 Developed technology 729,423 (109,413) 620,010 Customer relationships 842,413 (63,182) 779,231 Domain names 2,978 2,978 Total \$ 1,701,622 \$ (191,616) \$ 1,510,006
+Decemb er 31, 2011 Decemb 1ber 31, 2010 Gross Carrying Amount Accumulated Amortization Gross Carrying Amount Accumulated Amortization Trade name \$ 126,808 \$ (22,191) \$ 126,808 \$ (19,021) Developed technology 729,423 (212,749) 729,423 (109,413) Customer relationships 842,413 (210,603) 842,413 (63,182) Domain names 11,753 - 2,978 - Total \$1,710,397 \$ (445,543) \$1,701,622 \$ (191,616)

-The aggregate amortization expense for the years ended December 31, 2010 and 2009 was \$191,616 and \$0, respectively.
+The aggregate amortization expense for the years ended December 31, 2011 and 2010 was \$253,929 and \$191,616, respectively.
 The estimated aggregate amortization expense for each of the five succeeding fiscal years is as follows:

 Fiscal Year Ending Dec 31, Amortization Expense

-2011 255,488
+2012 254,596

-2012 255,488
+2013 254,596

-2013 255,488
+2014 254,596

-2014 255,488
+2015 254,596

-2015 255.488
+2016 163,418

-Intangible assets not subject to amortization include certain domain names owned by the Company at a carrying amount of \$2,978 at December 31, 2010.
-There were no intangible assets at December 31, 2009.
+Intangible assets not subject to amortization include certain domain names owned by the Company at December 31, 2011 and 2010 in the amount of \$11,753 and \$2,978, respectively.